quantapix/qnarre/docs/advanced_tf/narrative.md

 - with our TensorBoard `callback` in place, the model's `fit` method will generate the standard summaries
 - if you haven't run the code, an already generated graph is [here](./masking.pdf)

-# Ragged Tensors
+# Ragged Tensors For Document Processing

 - TODO: expand bullets
 - objective: [graph](./ragged.pdf)

 - load our meta data

-# Layer Proliferation
+# Unnecessary Complexity Through Layer Proliferation

 - TODO: expand bullets
 - objective: [graph](./layers.pdf)